Jayasuryan0821/RL-Project/README.md

 4. **Performance Evaluation**: Backtesting is conducted on historical data, and results are compared using metrics like the Sharpe ratio.

 ## Results
-Our findings demonstrate that the **TD3** and **A2C** agents performed the best, achieving higher Sharpe ratios and consistent growth in net worth during testing phases.
+The findings demonstrate that the **TD3** and **A2C** agents performed the best, achieving higher Sharpe ratios and consistent growth in net worth during testing phases.
 The ensemble strategy provided balanced returns, albeit slightly lower than individual top-performing agents.

 ## Getting Started

 ### Prerequisites
 - Python 3.9.8 or higher
-- Libraries: `tensorflow`, `pytorch`, `numpy`, `pandas`, `matplotlib`, `gym`, `stable-baselines3`
+- Libraries:  `numpy`, `pandas`, `matplotlib`, `gym`, `stable-baselines3`, 'yfinance'

 ### Installation
 Clone this repository: